 John and Darren sell and sign their own books at the event (All Yesterdays, The Cryptozoologicon, The Great Dinosaur Discoveries, Walking With Dinosaurs: The Evidence).
 Other authors, including Matt Salusbury (Pygmy Elephants), Katrina van Grouw (The Unfeathered Bird), David Lindo (The Urban Birder) and Mark Witton (Pterosaurs, Recreating an Age of Reptiles) have sold and signed books at TetZooCon in the past.
-Katrina and Mark will be in attendance at the 2016 meeting.
-Indeed, special guests you may know and recognise from the TetZooniverse (and beyond) will be in attendance.
+Special guests you may know and recognise from the TetZooniverse (and beyond) will be in attendance.

-We end the event with a zoology-themed quiz with excellent prizes (the top prizes of 2014 and 2015 were a pig’s skull and a huge box of dinosaur toys, the latter kindly provided by the excellent people at EverythingDinosaur.com).
+We end the event with a zoology-themed quiz with excellent prizes (the top prizes of 2014, 2015 and 2016 were, variously, a pig’s skull, a huge box of dinosaur toys, and a replica mosasaur, the latter two gifts were kindly provided by the excellent people at EverythingDinosaur.com).
 Oh, and there’s invariably a post-meeting pub trip which we invite you to attend.